methodicalcloud/methodicalcloud-site/content/blog/micro-projects-macro-impact.md

 revision: "1.0"
 ---

-Ever look back at your week wondering where the time went—only to realize you actually moved the needle?
+Ever look back at your week, wondering where the time went, only to realize you actually moved the needle?

 That’s been me lately.
 Every week.
 And that’s the power of micro-projects: momentum without the mayhem.